 Duties of Circuit Breaker

-Circuit breakers are mechanical devices which closes or opens the contacts.
+Circuit breakers are mechanical devices that close or open the contacts.
 Thus opening or closing the circuit under abnormal or normal conditions.
-The duties of the circuit breaker are summarized in following points;
+The duties of the circuit breaker are summarized in the following points;

 - Without damage or overheating it carries full-load current continuously.